mattbarington/FreeBSD-Messaround/asgn3/design_doc.md

     - For statistics:
       Upon every call to vm_pageout_scan the following is printed: queue size, front-page's id, and tail-page's id.
+      __NOTE__: We chose printing statistics here rather than every page fault for performance reasons.
+It is expensive to iterate through the entire queue for the number of pages, so we chose to print less often but still during relevent times.

   - Changes outside of vm_pageout_scan are meant to funnel pages into the inactive queue that would be placed in the active queue otherwise.